Maternal influence on the fetal microbiome in a population-based study of the first-pass meconium

 Source: Table 3

-Description: Effects of delivery mode on the microbiome of the first stool.
+Description: Effect of delivery mode on the microbiome in the CS group compared to the vaginal delivery group

 Abundance in Group 1: decreased abundance in C-section